cortex-lab/phy/docs/api.md

 * `submenu : str`
     The name of the submenu where the action should be added.
 It is automatically created if it doesn't exist.

+* `view : QWidget`
+    A view that belongs to the GUI, if the actions are to be added to the view's menu bar.

+* `view_submenu : str`
+    The name of a submenu in the view menu.

 * `checkable : boolean`
     Whether the action is checkable (toggle on/off).